Find Cheap Auto Insurance Quotes in Washington

 How much does PIP insurance cost in Washington?

-The cost of personal injury protection insurance in Washington varies depending upon the coverage limit, the insurer you choose and your driving history.
+The cost of personal injury protection insurance in Washington varies, depending on the coverage limit, the insurer you choose and your driving history.
 As you can see below, adding the minimum PIP coverage available in Washington can increase the total cost of a policy by 43%, assuming you only carry the minimum required liability insurance.
 However, increasing your limit by $15,000 can cost as little as an additional $13 per month.

-Monthly PIP Cost
+Monthly PIP cost

 MedPay vs. personal injury protection